mrh0wl/Cloudmare/README.md

 ![Example usage](https://i.imgur.com/pSzOXFG.png "Example usage")

-(_The IP addresses in this example have been obfuscated and replaced by randomly generated IPs_)
+(_The websites and the IP addresses in this example have been obfuscated_)

 ## Setup